Year of Call:

 Court of Protection/Mental Capacity & Best Interests

 She is able to relate well to clients, both lay and professional, and is tactful in dealing with cultural, religious and individual sensitivities.
-She combines an awareness of these with her ability to read the court, in order to best influence outcomes for those involved.
+She combines an awareness of these issues with an ability to read the court, in order to best influence outcomes for those involved.

 Recently, Sam’s work has included:

-- An application by an Afro-Caribbean family wanting to care for a P at home following a severe stroke, in which they were successful after a five day contested hearing with significant argument about the cultural importance of caring for elderly and ill relatives within the Afro-Caribbean community.
-The decision as first instance was appealed, in which the family was again successful in front of Mr. Justice Baker.
+- An application by an Afro-Caribbean family wanting to care for a P at home following a severe stroke, in which they were successful after a five day contested hearing, with significant argument about the cultural importance of caring for elderly and ill relatives within the Afro-Caribbean community.
+The decision as first instance was appealed by the Local Authority, but the family were again successful in front of Mr Justice Baker.

-- An urgent application for the Official Solicitor for a P diagnosed with terminal cancer who wished to be cared for in her last few weeks at her own home rather than at the care home she was in.
+- An urgent application for the Official Solicitor in relation to a P diagnosed with terminal cancer, who wished to be cared for in her last few weeks at her own home rather than at the care home she was in.

-- A serious medical treatment matter also for the Official Solicitor concerning the administration of anti-epileptic medication to an adult lacking in capacity when the parents objected.
+- A serious medical treatment matter, also for the Official Solicitor, concerning the administration of anti-epileptic medication to an adult lacking in capacity, when her parents objected.

 Sam often appears in inquests involving aspects of medical treatment and care.
-In particular, she has been instructed in several Article 2 Inquests where psychiatric patients have committed suicide whilst sectioned under the mental health act.
-As well as acting in Article 2 Inquests involving prison deaths.
+In particular, she has been instructed in several Article 2 Inquests where psychiatric patients have committed suicide whilst sectioned under the Mental Health Act 1983.
+As well, she has acted in Article 2 inquests involving prison deaths.
 Sam is able to use her experience as a criminal recorder sitting in jury trials to act as a persuasive jury advocate in Article 2 inquests.

 Her recent work includes the following cases, often involving complex causation and quantum arguments:

 - Delay in the diagnosis and treatment of brain injuries, leading to extensive brain damage.
-Complications have arisen in one such case due to a liability dispute between hospitals and the ambulance service over responsibility for care of the Claimant.
+Complications have arisen in one such case due to a liability dispute between hospitals and the ambulance service over responsibility for the Claimant’s care.

-- Psychiatric injury cases where the patients have committed suicide.
-One case, in which the deceased was wrongfully discharged from psychiatric hospital and sadly killed himself, quantum was complicated due to his high earnings capacity before his mental health difficulties, although it ultimately settled in excess of £1 million.
+- Psychiatric injury cases where the patients committed suicide.
+One case, in which the deceased was wrongfully discharged from psychiatric hospital and sadly killed himself, quantum was complicated due to his high earnings capacity before his mental health difficulties, ultimately settling in excess of £1 million.

 - Cerebral palsy claims, most recently dealing with a settlement following the compromised appeal in JR v Sheffield Teaching Hospitals NHS Foundation Trust EWHC 1245 (QB); 1 WLR 4847.